 Points are awarded for riding designated races with extra points being awarded to place getters.
 With several provisos, the number of points awarded shall be as follows:

 5 points – Third Place

 - If there are five or less participants in a race, the only points to be awarded will be 3 points for the winner.
 If there are six to twelve riders, the only points to be awarded will be 5 points for the winner and 4 points for second.

 - Riders who are eligible for promotion to a higher grade because of their performance, and who are not promoted for any reason, are not entitled to be awarded more than 2 points in a race, even if they finish in the first five places.
 These riders will be requested not to contest the sprint.

-So that those who undertake race administration duties are not disadvantaged, the duty officer, duty helpers and commissaire for each race in the point score competition will be entitled to be awarded their average year to date points.
+So that those who undertake race administration duties are not disadvantaged, the duty officer, duty helpers and commissaire for each race in the point score competition will be entitled to 3 points.
 Those who undertake these duties may apply to the race registrar to ensure they have been recorded as a volunteer on the relevant race day.

 The point score competition includes the following races: Criterium and Graded Scratch races

 If a club member enters an open race sanctioned by AusCycling on a day that a point score race is conducted by the club, then that member can apply to have sign on points awarded in the point score competition.
 Applications for these points can only be made within two weeks of competing in the open event.

 Point score prizes will be presented at the Club Christmas Party.